bwsw/cloudstack-ui/docs/source/CSUI-Accounts.rst

 .. figure:: _static/Accounts_UserActions_ChangePass.png

 - Regenerate key - Allows changing the keys - secret and API - for the user.
-Confirm your action in the dialogue window, and the keys will be changed.
+Confirm your action in the dialog window, and the keys will be changed.

 - Delete a user - Allows deleting a user from the system.
-Confirm your action in the dialogue window, and the user will be deleted.
+Confirm your action in the dialog window, and the user will be deleted.

 .. _Account_Action_Box: